Skip to content

 Graph summary

 The first graph compares the field through the coil with the linked flux.
+The flux curve has the same basic shape as the field curve, but it is scaled by coil turns and area.

 The second graph compares induced emf with loop current over the same time axis.

-The key accessibility takeaway is that the response graph depends on how quickly the linked flux changes, not on whether the field or flux itself is merely large at one instant.
+The key point is that this response follows how quickly the flux linkage changes, not whether the field or flux is merely large at one instant.